by Sirius Fourside

 Keeping the tank water cool and using something like SM90 to stop bacteria can help ensure your reservoir is a sterile growing environment.

 - The Better Bacteria Approach: Introduce bacteria that your plants actually like.

 You can buy ‘beneficial bacteria’ to introduce to your reservoir.
-This bacteria will not only outcompete (and thus destroy) the bad bacteria, but it will form a symbiotic relationship with your plants and help them grow.
-Aquashield works for this, and I've heard good things about Subculture B although I can’t vouch for it myself.
+These bacteria will not only outcompete (and thus destroy) the bad bacteria, but it will form a symbiotic relationship with your plants and help them grow.
+Hydroguard works extremely well for this task, I can’t stress that enough!